-The STEAM Learning Network is Graduate Tacoma’s newest Collaborative Action Network and is dedicated to expanding equitable access, interest, and success in Science, Technology, Engineering, Arts, and Mathematics (STEAM) for all Tacoma students, particularly girls, students of color, and those impacted by poverty.
+The Tacoma STEAM Learning Network is expanding equitable access, interest, experience, and success in Science, Technology, Engineering, Arts, and Mathematics (STEAM) for all Tacoma students, particularly girls, students of color, and those impacted by poverty.

 The Tacoma STEAM Network was established in 2016 becoming one of the most recent networks of the Graduate Tacoma Movement.
 It is a part of a state wide STEM network called Washington STEM, which is a collection of directors across the state that support STEM work at different regions.
 Some are embedded within schools and others are placed at community based Organizations (CBO’s).
 The work of Washington STEM focuses on career pathways, early learnings, K-12 education, and STEM in underrepresented populations.

 The network partners with Zeno Math to provide hands-on math kits to families and professional development for caregiving adults who serve our youngest citizens.
 “Math Around Town” videos share that math is everywhere and for everyone.

 We’ve partnered with the Tacoma Public School career and technical departments and Local 26 Union to provide hands-on experiences for students to explore pipefitting and plumbing careers.

 We offer workshops and training to educators in high-demand STEM fields so that they can connect students to those career pathways.
 Recently, Marine Science and Mechatronics, Civil, and Environmental Engineering.

 A shared community goal to create a culture of love for Math, equipping to support early STEM and connecting math to real-world concepts for school-age youth.
 Explore, discover, enjoy, and celebrate the connections between math and the community around us.